 The best thing about today was getting our boys back, sort of.

 Lewis and Terri are the Angels of The Crossing.
 Lewis is cruising with us, and arrived with the fireworks we hope to launch in the middle of the Gulf.
 Terri graciously is taking Oscar and Benny around to Clearwater Beach by car so they (the dogs) can avoid puking and pooping and peeing during the 22 hours we’ll be bouncing around.
 The boys have been staying with Lewis, Terri, Jake, and Lucy—all of whom have gone far beyond the call of duty—but we’re all ready to get back to normal.
 Incidentally, that means the boys don’t get Loop credit.
 If you don’t travel, on your boat, across the Gulf, you didn’t do the Loop.

-Anyway, tomorrow we face 2-footers or 4-footers, depending on who you trust.
+Anyway, tomorrow we face two-footers or four-footers, depending on who you trust.
 Nothing Misty Pearl can’t handle, but some Divine intervention on the luck front would be ok by us.

 * From the REK version of the Steve Earle classic.
 By the way, is it plagiarism to steal a prayer?